cashubtc/nuts/pol.md

   ```
 - **Mint's Defense / Response & Verification:**
   - **If the mint is NOT in the wrong:** The mint must respond to the challenge by publishing the **correct, valid MMR consistency proof** specified in the response schema (consisting of the list of sibling/peak proof hashes, sums, and heights) that mathematically merges the peaks of epoch `E_1` and the new elements to produce the peaks of epoch `E_2`.
   - **Verification:** Third parties verify the mint's published consistency proof against the root hashes and sums in the two signed manifests.
 If the proof successfully validates the deterministic transition, the challenge is refuted and proven false.
-If the mint is silent or fails to provide a mathematically verifying consistency proof within a reasonable window, the challenge is sustained and the mint is proven fraudulent.
+Challenge discovery, notification, and response deadlines are coordination-policy concerns outside this NUT.
+Silence alone is not cryptographic proof of fraud; each third-party auditor decides whether a non-response is actionable under its published policy and only after the mint has acknowledged or otherwise verifiably received the challenge.

 [tests]: tests/pol-tests.md